Want to read this article later?

 Bear in mind also the fact that in application forms for work experience and pupillages you'll be asked to include your end-of-year grades for your first and second years.
 Future employers are looking for evidence that your work has been of a consistently high standard, and that you didn't simply cram for – and only just make – a 2.1 at the end of your third year.

 Remember that the rules on how long a law degree or GDL remains valid are different for aspiring solicitors and barristers.
 For wannabe solicitors, a law degree or GDL remains valid indefinitely upon completion – there is no time limit on it.
 However, aspiring barristers must commence the BPTC within five years of completing a law degree/GDL, after which point the qualification is no longer valid to train as a barrister.

 Whether you opt for a law or non-law degree, the seven foundations of legal knowledge that must be studied (and passed!) are:

 - property; and

 An exempting law degree integrates the academic and vocational stages of training.
-In 2009 the only institutions offering an exempting law degree were the University of Huddersfield, Northumbria University and the University of Westminster.
+Currently, the only institutions offering an exempting law degree are the University of Huddersfield, Northumbria University, Pearson College London (validated by the University of Kent), the University of Central Lancashire, the University of South Wales and the University of Westminster.